Yandex Cloud

 1. Create a service account named my-account with the vpc.user and managed-airflow.integrationProvider roles.

-2. Grant the READ permission for the bucket you created earlier to the my-account service account.
+2. Grant the READ permission for the bucket you created earlier to my-account.

-3. Create an Apache Airflow™ cluster and specify the my-account service account in it.
+3. Create an Apache Airflow™ cluster and specify my-account in it.

 Test the connectionTest the connection

-To test the connection to the Object Storage bucket, upload the DAG file to the bucket The DAG should be displayed in the Apache Airflow™ web interface.
+To test the connection to the Object Storage bucket, upload the DAG file to the bucket The DAG should appear in the Apache Airflow™ web interface.

 Was the article helpful?